facebook/docusaurus/website/docs/using-plugins.md

 It is possible to use multiple times the same plugin, on the same Docusaurus website.

-In this case, you it is required to assign a unique id to each plugin instance.
+In this case, it is required to assign a unique id to each plugin instance.

 By default, the plugin id is `default`.